-Your values and interests are two of the most significant predictors of career satisfaction.
-If you are interested in your work and able to live out your top values at work, you are more likely to enjoy your career and feel confident about your career choices.
-Hence, clarifying your interests and values can help you determine career possibilities that are a good fit for you.
+Your values and interests are 2 of the most significant predictors of career satisfaction.
+If you are interested in your work and able to live out your values, you are more likely to feel confident about your career choices.
+Clarifying your interests and values to identify career options that could be a good fit for you.

-- Download our values inventory worksheet (pdf) to help guide you integrate this approach into your career decision-making.
+- Download the values inventory worksheet (pdf) to help you use this approach in your career decision-making.

-- You can also use our skills inventory worksheet (pdf) to identify the skills you have that match with the skills that employers are looking for.
+- Use the skills inventory worksheet (pdf) to identify how your skills compare to the skills employers are looking for.

-- Lastly, complete a free 30-minute quiz, answering questions about your career preferences to gain insights into your personality.
+- Complete this free 30-minute quiz, to gain insights into your personality and career preferences.

-None of the tools you find online will be perfect for everyone, but a couple that we frequently use are:
+None of the tools you find online will be perfect for everyone, but we suggest:

 Complete a short quiz and receive a concrete and practical profile of your skills and preferences matched to a list of relevant career options.

-After completing a timed quiz, you will receive a report that outlines your top five strengths.
+After completing a timed quiz, you will receive a report that outlines your top 5 strengths.
 Each strength can give you ideas for your personal and professional goals.
-Knowing your top five strengths helps you understand and articulate the value you offer to potential employers.
-Use your UBC student email address to get an Educator Price on this well-regarded e self-discovery tool.
+Knowing your top 5 strengths helps you understand and articulate the value you offer to potential employers.
+Use your UBC student email address to get an Educator Price on this well-regarded self-discovery tool.

 UBC staff at the UBC Career Centre can help you:

 - Apply your sense of self to your career decision-making